-Rocket attack targets US in Iraq: army
+Rocket attack, 3rd in 3 days, targets US in Iraq: army

 The two rockets fell on an unoccupied segment of the Ain-al-Assad airbase, "without causing damage or casualties", the army said.